 Roman Marble Aphrodite

-Formerly in a French private collection since the 1950's; subsequently in a Belgian private collection.
+Formerly in a European private collection since the 1950's.

 Price on Request